risingwavelabs/rfcs/README.md

 3. Fill in the RFC.
 Most template sections are optional, but don't forget to update the info in the front matter.
 4. Submit a pull request to the repo.
 5. Use the pull request number as your RFC number, then update the filename prefix.
 6. Team members will comment on your RFC PR and hold an RFC meeting about that.
+After the meeting, a member should post a meeting summary on the PR.
-7. If your RFC is accepted, the team member will add a label `status/accepted`.
+7. If a consensus is reached among the team, a member should leave a comment to clarify the status of the RFC as accepted and add a label `status/accepted`.
+Remaining unresolved but not planned issues should also be summarized, if there's any.
 8. Create a tracking issue and start your implementation.
-9. During your implementation, minor changes to the RFC are allowed.
+9. It is allowed if the implementation contains minor differences from the RFC.
+The RFC should be updated correspondingly.
 10. After your implementation is merged into [RisingWave][risingwave], you can merge the RFC.

 ## The RFC life-cycle